sagefy/sagefy/docs/Planning-Sequencer.md

 It starts from the furthest branches.
 I first choose which unit to start with.
 It emphasizes one of the units by default.
 It shows the learning objective and estimated difficulty (time) for each unit.

 I practice with the unit.
 I can see my progress on the unit at the bottom of the screen.
-I receive feedback on questions with assessment.
+I receive feedback on scored questions.

-If I have low ability, the system will add more high quality non-assessment cards, like videos.
-It also uses assessment cards that I am highly likely to answer correctly.
+If I have low ability, the system will add more high quality unscored cards, like videos.
+It also uses scored cards that I am highly likely to answer correctly.
 If I have moderate ability, the system focuses on medium likelihood cards.
-Non-assessment cards are shown if I get multiple answers incorrect.
+Unscored cards are shown if I get multiple answers incorrect.
 If I have high ability, the system focuses on lower likelihood cards.
 The system prefers to follow require chains in sequence for cards.
 If I gain significantly or reach proficient ability, the system recommends I switch to a different unit.

 The subject is complete when all cards have proficient ability with confidence.
 I'm encouraged to find a new subject.